Grupo de investigación de la Junta de Andalucía (FQM 325).

 To formulate Sobolev inequalities one needs to answer questions like: what is the role of dimension?
 What norms are appropriate to measure the integrability gains?
 Just to name a few… For example, in contrast to the Euclidean case, the integrability gains in Gaussian measure are logarithmic but dimension free (log Sobolev inequalities).
 So it is easy to understand the difficulties to derive a general theory.
 I will discuss some new methods to prove general Sobolev inequalities that unify the Euclidean and the Gaussian cases, as well as several important model manifolds.

-Lorentzian manifolds isometrically embeddible in Lorentz-Minkowski
+manifolds which can be isometrically embedded in Lorentz-Minkowski $L^N$ for

 The talk is based in a joint work with O. Müller (arXiv:0812.4439v4)